MarkTretiak/OnlineStore/README.md

 - Use of primary keys with IDENTITY auto-increment

--Use of foreign keys to enforce referential integrity
+- Use of foreign keys to enforce referential integrity

 - Implementation of a many-to-many relationship through the OrderItems table